HumanSignal/label-studio/docs/source/guide/persistent_storage.md

     --member "${WORKER_SA}"
 ```

 3. After binding the service accounts, update your `lse-values.yaml` file to include the values for the service account and other configurations.
-Update the `projectID`, `bucket`, and replace the`<GCP_SERVICE_ACCOUNT>` with the relevant values for your deployment:
+Update the `projectID`, `bucket`, and replace the`<GCP_SERVICE_ACCOUNT>` with the relevant values for your deployment.
+   Optionally, you can choose a folder by specifying `folder` (default is `""` or omit this argument):

 ```yaml
 global: